 Cunjevoi Lily Plants

-Cunjevoi Lilies can grow quite large (around 2m in height) once they become established and have been growing for several years.
-The stem can reach 12cm in diameter and are covered in old leaf sheaths in older specimens.
+Cunjevoi Lilies can grow quite large (around 2 m in height) once they become established and have been growing for several years.
+The stem can reach 12 cm in diameter and are covered in old leaf sheaths in older specimens.
 The leaves are a vibrant deep green colour and are glossy and thick.
 The size of the leaves is thought to be an adaptation to allow them to make maximum use of low levels of light filtering through the forest canopy.

 No parts of this plant should ever be eaten as all parts contain oxalates which will cause severe irritation, swelling and pain to the mouth.
 Cunjevoi Lily has even been responsible for the death of toddlers who have mistakenly eaten it in the past.

 It’s widely thought that the sap contained within the cunjevoi leaf stems when rubbed into the skin acts as an antidote to the stinging hairs of the Giant Stinging Tree (Dendrocnide excelsa), found in the same areas where Cunjevoi grows.
-There is however little evidence of its effectiveness, especially in treating severe stings, and the oxalates in the sap may even cause further severe irritation.
-If any of the sap gets in the eyes of the patient it will also cause severe irritation.
+There is, however, little evidence of its effectiveness, especially in treating severe stings, and the oxalates in the sap may even cause further severe irritation.
+If any of the sap gets in the eyes of the patient, it will also cause severe irritation.

 Cunjevoi Lily Flowers

-The half of the flowers closest to the tip are male while the half closer to the base are female, it’s easy to tell them apart as they have a different appearance.
+The half of the flowers closest to the tip are male while the half closer to the base are female; it is easy to tell them apart as they have a different appearance.

 The fruits occur from late summer to late autumn.
 Each fruit contains one or two seeds which are almost as long as the whole fruit.
-Although the fruits smell sweet, they should never be eaten as like the leaves they contain oxalates which are poisonous and will cause swelling and pain if eaten.
+Although the fruits smell sweet, they should never be eaten, as they contain oxalates which are poisonous and will cause swelling and pain if eaten.

 The fruits are an important food source for several native birds which don’t seem bothered by the oxalates.
-Lewin’s Honeyeater (Meliphaga lewinii) and Victoria’s Riflebird (Ptiloris victoriae) are two species which have been observed feeding on the fruits.
-Confusingly the Victoria’s Riflebird is actually named after Queen Victoria and not the South-Eastern Australian State, also named after the monarch, where neither the Cunjevoi Lily or Victoria’s Riflebird naturally occur).
+Lewin’s Honeyeater (Meliphaga lewinii) and Victoria’s Riflebird (Ptiloris victoriae) are two species which have been observed feeding on the fruits (confusingly, the Victoria’s Riflebird is actually named after Queen Victoria and not the South-Eastern Australian State, also named after the monarch, where neither the Cunjevoi Lily or Victoria’s Riflebird naturally occur).

 Growing Cunjevoi Lilies

-Propagation of Cunjevoi Lily can be done using seed, which can be found ready to be collected on the plant from late Summer to mid Autumn, or from division of the underground rhizomes.
+Propagation of Cunjevoi Lily can be done using seed, which can be found ready to be collected on the plant from late summer to mid-autumn, or from division of the underground rhizomes.

 Cunjevoi Lilies are readily available at native plant nurseries in areas where they occur naturally for an extremely low cost, often only a couple of dollars per plant.
 Remember to never remove native plants from the wild, the fines involved if caught can be astronomical.